bridgecrewio/yor/README.md

  # List all the tags built into yor under the tag group git
 ```
 ### What is Yor trace?
-yor_trace is a magical tag creating a unique identifier for an IaC resource code block.
+yor_trace is a magical tag creating an unique identifier for an IaC resource code block.

-Having a yor_trace in place can help with tracing code block to its cloud provisioned resources without access to sensitive data such as plan or state files.
+Having a yor_trace in place could help with tracing code block to its cloud provisioned resources without access to sensitive data such as plan or state files.

 See demo [here](#Trace-IaC-code-to-cloud-resource)
 ## Contributing

 Contribution is welcomed!

-We are working on extending Yor and adding more parsers (to support additional IaC frameworks) and more taggers (to tag using other contextual data).
+We are constantly working on extending Yor and adding more parsers (to support additional IaC frameworks) and more taggers (to tag using other contextual data).

-To maintain our conventions, please run lint on your branch before opening a PR.
+To continue maintaining our conventions, please run lint on your branch before opening a PR.
 To run lint:
 ```sh
 golangci-lint run --fix --skip-dirs tests/yor_plugins
 ```

 ## Support

-For more support contact us at https://slack.bridgecrew.io/.
+For more support, kindly contact us at https://slack.bridgecrew.io/.